Xiaojzheng/PERCEPT/README.md

 ### Step 1: Install MATLAB Engine API for Python

 The table (https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf) gives the Python versions which are compatible with the MATLAB Engine for Python, so please make sure you have the compatible versions before installing MATLAB Engine API for Python.
+(Note that For MATLAB R2019b and earlier, Python Client Library for MATLAB Production Server is only compatible with Python
+2.7.)

 We highly recommend that you create a conda environment with the correct version of Python for what your version of MATLAB supports.

 You could follow the instructions listed here (https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), and we have listed the instructions briefly below: